sdarwin/Chef-Munin/README.md

-Branched from Opscode Munin recipe 1.1.2. hhhhhh
+Branched from Opscode Munin recipe 1.1.2.

 Changes:
 - Not using opscode's apache code, which is more heavy weight than desired.
 - Changed location of ubuntu docroot to match the actual path.  :-)